 Prophylactic cleanings are also referred to as “regular cleanings.”
 These are the cleanings you receive during your regular dental appointments, and are important to get every 6 months to help prevent decay and keep bad breath at bay.
 We will remove any buildup of plaque, tartar, or bacteria from your teeth and floss between them to ensure your smile stays healthy and free of debris.

 Periodontal cleanings, also known as “deep cleanings,” are only required for patients with periodontal, or gum, disease.
 As the name suggests, these sessions are more thorough than regular cleanings.
-During your visit, your dentist or hygienist will carefully scrape away plaque and tartar that has built up between your teeth and gums, as well as taking care to smooth out the roots of your teeth, to eliminate pockets that can trap bacteria and perpetuate gum disease.
+During your visit, Dr. Montgomery or a hygienist will carefully scrape away plaque and tartar that has built up between your teeth and gums, as well as taking care to smooth out the roots of your teeth, to eliminate pockets that can trap bacteria and perpetuate gum disease.
 Deep cleanings are an important part of every periodontal maintenance routine, and are meant to help those suffering from gum disease preserve their oral health.

 For most patients, dental insurance policies fully cover routine preventive care like cleanings, exams, and x-rays.
 Even if preventive care is not 100% covered by your insurance plan, it will likely be at least partially covered.
 Some plans may even cover treatments that are considered optional, such as dental sealants and fluoride treatments.
 For specific details about your insurance plan, get in touch with us today, and find out how we can help maximize your benefits.